vonal-project/vonal/README.md

 npm start -- -p ./VONALPIPE # to build & run the application with -p LOCATION_OF_PIPE

+# Does it fail? "electron" may fails to install due to lack of privileges
+# Do not run npm with sudo!
+# Install electron via your package manager instead.

 # once you've built the application,
 # you will able to use `electron . -p LOCATION_OF_PIPE` to run.
 # this way you don't need to pack the code (you could skip STEP 3)